chuanconggao/PrefixSpan-py/README.md

     --minlen=<minlen>  Minimum length of patterns. [default: 1] --maxlen=<maxlen>  Maximum length of patterns. [default: 1000]

-    --nopruning        Disable anti-monotone based pruning.
-Can be extremely slow.
-                       Should only use for non-anti-monotone bound function or benchmarking.
 ```

 * Sequences are read from standard input.
 Each sequence is integers separated by space, like this example: